Learning Quantized Continuous Controllers for Integer Hardware: Experiments

 Guided by the sensitivity results, we select SAC configurations under the previous FP32-parity criterion (mean within the FP32 mean plus/minus one standard deviation).
 First, we choose the smallest core quantization precision, a single bitwidth ($b_{\mathrm{core}}$) shared by hidden-layer weights and internal activations, that matches FP32 with input/output fixed at 8-bit (Figure~\ref{fig:main results}).
 We prioritize $b_{\mathrm{core}}$ because it strongly affects hardware cost (e.g., requantization resources scale exponentially with activation bitwidth in FINN~\citep{blott2018finn}).
 Next, holding that precision, we sweep the hidden layer width \(h\) over \(\{256,128,64,32,16\}\) and pick the smallest that still matches FP32.
 Finally, with $b_{\mathrm{core}}$ and \(h\) fixed, we sweep input state quantization bits ($b_{\mathrm{in}}$).
 Figures showing sweeps for model selection are available in Appendix \ref{app:ms}.

-The resulting configurations are reported in Table~\ref{tab:final-config}.
+Table~\ref{tab:final-config} reports the resulting models.
 The selected models evaluation reward over training environment steps is shown in Figure~\ref{fig:training_steps}, with 10 rollouts performed per evaluation step, per model.
 With our staged selection, FP32 parity is always achieved with \emph{3-bit cores}, often even 2 bits suffice.
 The tolerable hidden-width reduction and observation quantization are environment-dependent.
 Furthermore, the acceptable {input activation} bitwidth shrinks as core precision and hidden layer width is reduced: compare Figure~\ref{fig:main results} (input sweep with core fixed) to Table~\ref{tab:final-config} (after fixing the minimal FP32-parity $b_{\mathrm{core}}$ and $h$), where the attainable input precision is generally lower.